Z-A is a New York based studio for architectural innovation, which is dedicated to exposing the unexpected in the mundane.

 Z-A’s designs are a deliberate move away from stylistic or formal uniformity, expressing a genuine interest in the mundane, the found or given condition, which is clearly different from one project to the other.
 Moreover it is meant to display that starting with the obvious, doesn’t lead to an obvious result.

-The studio is led by principal and founder, Guy Zucker.
-In addition to running Z-A Studio, Guy currently teaches a graduate design studio at the University of Pennsylvania.
-He has previously taught design studios at Columbia Graduate School and at Parsons Graduate School.
-Mr. Zucker holds a Master of Science in Advanced Architectural Design from Columbia University and a Bachelor of Architecture from the Technion Institute of Technology.
+Guy Zucker is the principle and founder of Z-A. In addition to running his practice, he has taught Graduate Architecture Studio at the University of Pennsylvania, Columbia Graduate School of Architecture and at Parsons Graduate School of Design.
+Mr. Zucker holds a Master of Science in Advanced Architectural Design from Columbia University, and a Bachelor of Architecture from the Technion Institute of Technology.

 2012 New York State Council on the Arts, Research Grant for “Underutilized Space in Affordable Housing”